-At this stage it is not possible to provide Considerate Constructors Scheme (CCS) registration, but this will be provided on appointment of the Principal Contractor.
+At this stage it is not possible to provide Considerate Constructors Scheme (CCS) registration, but this will be provided on appointment of the Principal Contractors for Demolition and Main Construction Works.

 It will be a requirement that the appointed Contractor enrols the project in the "Considerate Contractors Scheme" (CCS) and that the project will be managed in a manner to achieve a high score of 41/50 or higher equivalent to attaining 'Exceptional'.